Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

 Finally, we assess the capability of the proposed approach in generalization or \emph{inductive} inference and prediction.
 Specifically, we evaluate whether the model can be used for predicting out-of-distribution (OOD) data, that is, producing accurate predictions for test cases that are distributed differently from the way training data was distributed.
-As opposed to transfer learning where the model is retrained on the new data, in generalization or inductive learning, we do not modify the previously trained model and only evaluate it on the new data.
-In practice, this can be used to assess the network connectivity when new bridges or roads are either added in a network expansion or removed due to a disaster.
+As opposed to transfer learning, where the model is retrained on the new data, in generalization or inductive learning, we do not modify the previously trained model and only evaluate it on the new data.
+In practice, this can be used to assess network connectivity when new bridges or roads are either added to a network expansion or removed due to a disaster.

 In these cases, to assess whether the trained model has generalization capacity without additional fine-tuning, we consider the base training of the model to be done at the Level 2 region level.
 We then test the performance of the trained model on the Level 3 region.
 In general, this is a challenging task because many of the nodes in the larger Level 3 region are unseen and were not included in the previous training.
+Furthermore, another challenge in this task is that the input and output dimensions of the neural network change, where the conventional machine learning model cannot handle this scenario.
 However, as can be seen in Figure \ref{fig:level3_transfer}, the proposed GNN model has an acceptable performance.
-It can be seen that the F1 score in this case is 0.92 even though only 60\% of the nodes in the smaller region (Level 2) were used as training nodes, for a prediction at a large region (Level 3).
+It can be seen that the F1 score in this case is 0.96 when 80\% of the nodes in the smaller region (Level 2) were used as training nodes, for a prediction at a large region (Level 3).
 This good performance in handling inductive learning tasks is achieved because the mechanism of the message passing used in the GNN architecture enables a modular understanding of how the graph features are aggregated and collectively influence the task at hand.